“She still has her voice and her acting ability.” – Louella Parsons in 1941, commenting on Judy successfully progressing to adult roles.

 June 8, 1937: Judy’s weekly appearance on the “Jack Oakie’s College” show broadcast by CBS Radio.
 Judy sang “All God’s Chillun Got Rhythm” and “Shine On Harvest Moon.”
 No recordings of the show are known to exist.

 Also on this date, Louella Parsons reported that Judy would be starred in a film titled Ugly Duckling.
 Luckily the title was changed to Everybody Sing.

 June 8, 1939: Babes in Arms filming continued with more scenes shot on the “Exterior Moran Backyard” set, specifically the “Where Or When” number which Judy only sings a part of, but beautifully so.
 Time called: 9:00 a.m.; lunch 12:30 – 1:30 p.m.; time dismissed: 5:45 p.m.

 June 8, 1940: MGM recording session for Strike Up The Band.
 Judy pre-recorded “Drummer Boy.”
 Time called: 10 a.m.; dismissed: 5 p.m.

 Listen to “Drummer Boy” here:

-Also on June 8, 1940: In the Curio Department, this ad from Melbourne, Australia’s “The Age” paper for a Radio Ball that featured several acts including someone named Ray Dunne who was an “impersonator of Judy Garland.”
+June 8, 1940: In the Curio Department, this ad from Melbourne, Australia’s “The Age” paper for a Radio Ball that featured several acts including someone named Ray Dunne who was an “impersonator of Judy Garland.”
 If anyone out there has any further information about this person, please let me know.

 June 8, 1941: This story about Judy being invited to visit Greta Garbo on the set of Garbo’s new film is more studio-fed fluff.
 It’s doubtful that Garbo gave Judy an open invitation to visit her on the set of her next film or that she invited Judy to have tea with her.
 Garbo was notoriously private and Judy’s time was too precious to waste on a tea party.